 7. Reduce costs drastically

-With suitable algorithms doing the work, users can get their answer by simply typing a few keys on their phone.
+With suitable IVR algorithms doing the work, customers can get their answer by simply typing a few keys on their phone.
 This will help them feel more independent, boost confidence in your product and brand, and increase the chances they will buy from you again.

 Avoid these three mistakes for IVR in contact centres